-Tahquitz Peak via Devils Slide Trail is a 8.3 mile moderately trafficked out and back trail located near Idyllwild, CA that features beautiful wild flowers and is rated as moderate.
+Tahquitz Peak via Devils Slide Trail is a 8.3 mile moderately trafficked out and back trail located near Idyllwild, California that features beautiful wild flowers and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, birding, and horses and is accessible year-round.
 Dogs and horses are also able to use this trail.

 Historic fire-lookout, great views, incredible San Jacintos, loop opportunity This is the most heavily used trail in The San Jacinto Wilderness, the parking lot is right on the border.
 You will see lots of people on the weekend, the trail quota fills up fast.
 You might see rangers on this trail, I saw two sets and they told me they are up there every weekend, so do get a permit, this isn't the south ridge, or Marion Mountain, and if you're like me, you'll pass them on the way up.
 This is an elevation gainer, no question about it.
 You will know that you are climbing a peak.
 If you are a novice hiker, it will definitely border on strenuous, but the experienced hiker will rough it out in nothing flat.
 It takes me right around two hours to do it.
 It's a beautiful trail, though, and as long as no one is too obnoxious, you should enjoy relative peace and tranquility.